It's raining swords. Hallelujah! It's raining swords - Amords!

 - Archer's "Unlimited Blade Works" can be used to the same effect, except that instead of normal swords it rains down functional copies of them.
 This can also be done by Archer outside of it, though to a lesser extent than what is available after activating Unlimited Blade Works.
 While copies of Noble Phantasms are inherently weaker than the originals, this can be negated by turning them into Broken Phantasms which explode with a power-boosted single attack.
 Which normally this would be an act of extreme desperation, the fact that Archer's swords are disposable copies in the first place makes it no sacrifice at all.

 - An insane secondary kitchen in Castle Heterodyne uses this against Agatha twice in Girl Genius, here and on the following 3 pages.
 The storm includes not only knives, but forks, corkscrews and skewers.

 - Redcloak from The Order of the Stick demonstrates the Blade Barrier spell here.

 - Rusty and Co. has a halfling glad to demonstrate how it's done.
 They don't call her "Stabs" for nothing.

-- In Adventure Time, knives fall from the sky.
-This phenomenon is not as common as rain, but is common enough that Jake recognizes it on sight (though 13-yearold Finn had never seen it before)
+- In the Adventure Time episode "Rainy Day Daydream", Finn and Jake are stuck inside thanks to a "knifestorm".
+This phenomenon is apparently not as common as rain in the Land of Ooo, but is common enough that Jake recognizes it on sight (though 13-year-old Finn had never seen it before).

 - The Mughals used this as a weapon, attaching sword blades to rockets where stabilizers would normally be found.
 This meant that they were capable of launching volleys of rockets, tumbling out of control with a sword blade attached to each one.
 As if a regular rocket wasn't scary enough, streaking smoke and flame with a very real risk of exploding, this version could also carve you up.